aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/performing-linear-extrusion/_index.md

 ---
-title: Performing Linear Extrusion
+title: How to Linear Extrude with Aspose.3D for .NET
 linktitle: Performing Linear Extrusion
 second_title: Aspose.3D .NET API
-description: Explore the world of 3D graphics with Aspose.3D for .NET.
-Performing Linear Extrusion in this step-by-step guide.
+description: Learn how to linear extrude a 2D profile and export 3D model OBJ using Aspose.3D for .NET.
+This linear extrusion tutorial guides you step‑by‑step.
 weight: 12
 url: /net/3d-modeling/linear-extrusion/performing-linear-extrusion/
+date: 2026-01-07
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Performing Linear Extrusion
+# How to Linear Extrude with Aspose.3D for .NET

+## Introduction

+Welcome to our **linear extrusion tutorial**!
+In this guide you’ll discover **how to linear extrude** a 2‑D profile and turn it into a fully fledged 3‑D object using Aspose.3D for .NET.
+Whether you’re building a CAD‑style application or just need to **export 3d model obj** files for downstream processing, this step‑by‑step walkthrough will give you the confidence to add powerful geometry creation to your projects.

-## Introduction:
+## Quick Answers

-Embark on a thrilling journey into the realm of 3D graphics with Aspose.3D for .NET, a powerhouse that elevates your development game.
-In this tutorial, we will delve into the intricacies of Linear Extrusion – a fascinating technique that breathes life into static 2D profiles, propelling them into the dynamic world of 3D.
-Let’s unlock the door to creativity and innovation using Aspose.3D!
+- **What is linear extrusion?** Extending a 2‑D shape along a straight path to create a 3‑D solid.
+- **Which library do we use?** Aspose.3D for .NET.
+- **Do I need a license?** A temporary license works for testing; a full license is required for production.
+- **Can I export to OBJ?** Yes – the final scene is saved as a Wavefront OBJ file.
+- **How many lines of code?** Under 30 lines of C# plus explanatory comments.

+## What is Linear Extrusion?

+Linear extrusion takes a flat profile (like a rectangle or circle) and sweeps it along a straight line, optionally adding twists, scaling, or offsets.
+The result is a solid that can be rendered, edited, or exported for use in other 3‑D tools.

+## Why Use Aspose.3D for Linear Extrusion?

+* **Zero‑dependency:** No need for external CAD kernels.
+* **Full .NET support:** Works with .NET Framework, .NET Core, and .NET 5/6+.
+* **Export flexibility:** Directly save to OBJ, STL, FBX, and many other formats.
+* **Rich API:** Control slices, twist, and offsets with just a few properties.

-## Prerequisites:
+## Prerequisites

-Before diving into the enchanting world of 3D manipulation, make sure you have the following prerequisites in place:
+Before you start, make sure you have:

-1. Aspose.3D Installation:
-   - Begin by downloading and installing Aspose.3D for .NET from [here](https://releases.aspose.com/3d/net/).
-   - Follow the installation instructions provided in the documentation [here](https://reference.aspose.com/3d/net/).

-2. Setting Up Your Development Environment:
+1. **Aspose.3D installed** – download it from [here](https://releases.aspose.com/3d/net/).
+2. **Documentation access** – follow the setup guide [here](https://reference.aspose.com/3d/net/).
-   - Ensure that your development environment is configured correctly with the required namespaces for Aspose.3D.
+3. A .NET development environment (Visual Studio, VS Code, or Rider) with the required namespaces referenced.

-Now that you are geared up, let’s jump into the magic of Aspose.3D!

-## Import Namespaces:
+## Import Namespaces

-Include the essential namespaces to kickstart your 3D adventure:
+Include the essential namespaces to unlock Aspose.3D functionality:

 ```csharp
 using Aspose.ThreeD;